-Consider asking family or friends to help you or hire a moving company.
-Matco’s professional movers in Calgary can safely move all items in a home including appliances, bedroom sets, dining room furniture and more.
+Consider asking family or friends to help you or hire home movers.
+Matco’s professional movers can safely move all the items in a home including appliances, bedroom sets, dining room furniture, and more.

-Proper Lifting Techniques
+Proper Lifting Techniques for Home Moving

 If you must lift a heavy object, ensure you take care and follow these steps to avoid compressing your spinal discs and straining your body:

-- Use Karate Stance – Keep your feet shoulder width apart with one foot slightly in front of the other.
+Use Karate Stance: Keep your feet shoulder-width apart with one foot slightly in front of the other.

-- Squat – Bend at the knees and hips only.
+Squat: Bend at the knees and hips only, keep your back straight.

-- Object Positioning – Hold the object close to your body at the level of your belly button.
+Object Positioning: Hold the object close to your body at the level of your belly button.